Step 4: Controlling the Crawlers

 48CNOID_IMPLEMENT_SIMPLE_CONTROLLER_FACTORY(TrackController)

-As before, save the above source code as a file named TrackController.cpp in the project directory and add the below to the CMakeLists.txt file in the same directory:
+As before, save the above source code with the filename “TrackController.cpp” in the project directory, and add the following to the CMakeLists.txt in the same directory:

 Note